Skip to main content

 LOW AVAILABILITY

-Wheat bread (Khobz) is staple.
-Rice-based dishes like Mandi and Zurbian naturally gluten-free but served with bread.
+Wheat bread (Khobz) is everywhere.
+Rice dishes like Mandi and Zurbian have no gluten on their own, though they usually arrive with bread.

 halal